 Can I Get Electronic Manuals For Laptops, Electronic Flight Bags (EFB) And IPADs?

 Of Course.
 We can provide an EFB and IPAD Version.
-The EFB and IPAD versions are linked to PDF readers and may be used for the RVSM Manuals, Oceanic & International Operations Manual, General Company Operations Manual, GMM and the MEL/MMEL.
+The EFB, iPad (iOS), & Surface Pro (Windows OS) versions utilize our viewing Application with secure PDC files and may be used for the RVSM Manuals, Oceanic & International Operations Manual, General Company Operations Manual, GMM and the MEL/MMEL.
+See our “Purchase” page via our website for more information.

 Generally, only Pilot training certificates are required and these may be from an on line training source, a training center program or your own program.
 Sometimes the FAA is going to ask for a training syllabus, which you can obtain from any of the sources, including the online training sources that are FAA Approved.
 Training from an FAA approved source as appropriate for authorizations and areas of operation in the form of a specific Training Certificate or Records for RVSM, MNPS, RNP 1, 2, 4, & 10, B-RNAV/RNAV 5, P-RNAV or an International Procedures Course (IPC).